workshops-de/trainings/container_fundamentals/99_teardown/README.md

 ## Run the teardown.sh bash script

-You wil be asked about the project name.
+You will be asked about the project name.

 ```bash
 ./teardown.sh